-Artist of the Month is a monthly interview series where Tegnerforbundet introduces a member who is represented with artwork in our Sales Department.
+Artist of the Month is an interview series where Tegnerforbundet each month introduces a member who is represented by artwork in our Sales Department.
 With this initiative, we want to give readers an insight into the members' artistic work and highlight the importance of drawing in their work.

 -